github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 {% ifversion secret-scanning-push-protection-for-users %}

-## About push protection for users.
+## About push protection for users

+Everyone across {% data variables.product.prodname_dotcom %} can enable push protection for themselves within your individual settings.
+This ensures your pushes are protected whenever you push to a public repository on {% data variables.product.prodname_dotcom %}, without relying on that repository to have push protection enabled.
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/push-protection-for-users)."

 {% endif %}